Al Lorenz Park

 Rules and Regulations

-Any person bringing a dog or cat into the park shall keep the dog or cat on a leash and under their control at all times.
+Any person bringing a dog or cat into the park shall keep the dog or cat on a leash, under their control at all times, and shall clean up and dispose of any pet waste.

 Persons under the age of 18 years shall be supervised at all times by an adult, who shall be responsible for any violation of these rules and regulations by the person they are supervising.